leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 uninitialized
 ```

-...but only once a key is pressed several seconds later:
+...but only once a key is pressed several seconds later does it return:

 ```
 initialized